OpenTranslationBible/open-bible/en-GB/43.John/md/john-06.md

 ## John 6:18

-The sea became rough because a strong wind was blowing.
+The sea became turbulent due to a strong wind.

 ## John 6:19